t04glovern/device_farm_demo/.blog/README.md

 * [Flutter installed](https://flutter.dev/docs/get-started/install) and up to date
 * AWS Account and [credentials setup for CLI access](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)

+The complete code for this post is available at [https://github.com/t04glovern/device_farm_demo](https://github.com/t04glovern/device_farm_demo)

 ## Create Flutter Project

 We'll start off by creating a new [Flutter](https://flutter.dev/) project that can be used for this demo.
 I've used VSCode to perform this step.
 We'll be setting up just enough in order to build for Android & iOS.